 Do a Google search for “personal training ‘write for us’” and you’ll find a wealth of sites that accept guest posting opportunities.
 Contact the editors and pitch them your topic.

-If you work gets some attention, and you wind up with something published, you may feature on a prominent website!
-This gets your name out there and a link back to your site which may result in a new referral business.
+If your work gets some attention, and you wind up with something published, you may feature on a prominent website!
+This gets your name out there and a link back to your site which may result in new referral business.

 Starting a business of any sort requires a lot of planning, accounting and legal assistance, and a definite plan.
 If you are considering this route for your training career you likely already knew this.